fxn/tkn/README.md

 There is one hard-coded visual effect: Once the exact characters of a given slide are computed, we print char by char with a couple milliseconds in between.
 That gives the illusion of an old-school running cursor.
 Configure block blinking cursor for maximum awesomeness.

-## Installation

-### Packaging

-By now Terminal Keynote is not going to be a gem, please clone the repo and hack your talk.
-In its current state it is just too tailor-made for anything but personal forks.
-Please keep the script together with the slides, that way you guarantee one year later the presentation will still run.

-If Terminal Keynote evolves it is going to do so in backwards incompatible ways for sure.
-So, let's wait.
-If the thing ever converges to something that can be packaged then I'll do it.

-### Requirements

-Terminal Keynote needs [Ruby 1.9](http://www.ruby-lang.org) and [Pygments](http://pygments.org).

-Once those are installed run `gem install bundler`, root privs may be needed.
-Then cd into the directory with your `tkn` clone and run `bundle`, this installs the Ruby dependencies.

-All set, to launch the example run

-    bundle exec bin/tkn examples/constant_autoloading_in_ruby_on_rails.rb

 ## Keyboard Controls and Remotes

 * To go forward press any of " ", "n", "k", "l", PageDown (but see below).